MahiruAmane/Health_Manager/README.md

 | Execution & Output Validity      | 20        | Correctness Of Output & Runtime Behavior.               |

 This **Project (Health Management System)** Meets All The Required Criteria Outlined In The Above Mentioned Rubric.

 ---

+## 📈 Status

+- ✅ **Project Completed** — This Project Is Now Complete And No Further Updates Or Contributions Are Planned.

+---